will-saunders-ukaea/code_conventions/README.md

 // Capitialised macro names preferred
 #define ABS(x) ((x) < 0 ? (-(x)) : (x))

-// "g_" If a global really must be used - restrict to const?. extern const int g_please_avoid;
+// "g_" If a global really must be used - **must** to const. extern const int g_please_avoid;

 // PascalCase class name.
 class MyAmazingClass {

-private:

-  // To discuss - prefix for private attributes (copies Nektar++). int m_private_int;
-  // See below for alternate use of prefix to denote where the data is on hetrogenous compute.

-protected:

-  // To discuss - prefix for protected attributes (copies Nektar++). int m_protected_int;
-  // See below for alternate use of prefix to denote where the data is on hetrogenous compute.

 public:

   // Constructor, and other special methods, has to match class name.
-  MyAmazingClass();
+  // Constructor and deferred constructors come first MyAmazingClass();

-  // Snake Case method name.
+  // Snake Case method name in alphabetical order double get_some_value();
-  double get_some_value();

-  // Snake Case attribute (preferred option) where a descriptive name is appropriate. int scalar_int_value;
+  // Snake Case attribute (preferred option) where a descriptive name is appropriate.
+  // Public member variables are assumed to be accessed as part of the API without
+  // getters / setters
+  // Member variables in alphabetical order (helps group like-malloced variables) int an_int_value;

   // Attribute where the name mirroring the maths with a capital may
-  // significantly help connecting maths to code. double kB;
+  // significantly help connecting maths to code. double B0;

   // "d_" for device allocated memory (CUDA inspired). double * d_x;